 Joe Petrisko

-Joe Petrisko, has been dancing Tango and other American social ballroom dances since 1992, and performing and teaching since 1994.
-He has been hosting milongas since 1995.
-He has been visiting Buenos Aires annually since 1998 to study Argentine history and to immerse himself in the tango culture.
-In his teaching Joe emphasizes technique & the social aspect of dancing.
+Joe Petrisko has been dancing American social ballroom since 1986 and Argentine Tango since 1992, and performing and teaching since 1994.
+He began hosting milongas in 1995 and in 1998 made the first of what turned into annual trips to Buenos Aires to study Argentine tango history, evolution and etiquette, and to immerse himself in the tango culture.
+In his teaching Joe emphasizes technique & the social aspect of the dance.

-Joe has studied in the US and in Argentina with Carlos Copello & Alicia, Copes & Nieves, Daniel and Maria, Lorena Ermocida, Jorge & Aurora Firpo, Mora Godoy, Pepito Avallaneda & Suzuki, Milena Plebs, Pablo & Esther Pugliese, Fabian Salas, Daniel Trenner, Michael Walker, Miguel Zotto, Osvaldo Zotto, Miriella Franganilla.
+Joe has studied in the US and in Argentina with Carlos Copello & Alicia, Copes & Nieves, Lorena Ermocida, Jorge & Aurora Firpo, Mora Godoy, Pepito Avallaneda & Suzuki, Milena Plebs, Pablo & Esther Pugliese, Fabian Salas, Daniel Trenner, Michael Walker, Miguel Zotto, Osvaldo Zotto, Mariella Franganilla.

-He taught Argentine Tango at Almas Temple, Washington D.C. and at the Glen Echo Spanish Ballroom on Saturdays; and he held bi-monthly milongas at the Sports & Health Club in Tysons Corner, VA.
-Also he taught ballroom for Banneker Dance Club in Takoma Park from 1997 to 2006.
-Most importantly Joe was the host and DJ of the Old Stone House Milonga for over 8 years during the height of its popularity in Silver Spring, MD.
+He taught Argentine Tango at the Avalon Dance Studio in Baltimore, where he also DJed Sunday milongas; the Spiral Flight Studio, the BA Tango Lounge and the Almas Temple in Washington D.C.; the Glen Echo Spanish Ballroom; and the Sport & Health Club in Tysons Corner, VA., where he also held bi-monthly Friday milongas.
+He was the ballroom instructor for the Banneker Dance Club in Takoma Park, MD from 1997 to 2006.
+Most importantly, Joe was the host and DJ of the Old Stone House Milonga in Silver Spring, MD for over 8 years during the height of its popularity.
+He still teaches and occasionally guest-DJs for various milongas during his summer visits stateside.

 Ramu Pyreddy